eastskykang/machine-learning-project/README.rst

 We want to take this pain away (or most of it).
 This framework aims to enable every student to write their code in the same way.

-So when you go to another work, you know what stucture to expect, and you can instantly start to navigate through it.
+So when you go to another work, you know what structure to expect, and you can instantly start to navigate through it.

 For this purpose, we provide a common file structure and an interface to the scikit-learn_ framework.
 It offers standardized base classes to derive your solutions from.